kesava2001/streamlit-demo/README.md

 # streamlit-demo

-this is my first data science web application using streamlit. in this app i used a custom CNN model partially trained on cifar10 dataset
+this is my first data science web application using streamlit. in this app i used a custom CNN model partially trained on cifar10 dataset. this is just a demo this application has no real use